 4. Doctors do not get any salary.

-5. You need to work hard for becoming a doctor.
+5. You need to work hard to become a doctor.

 Conclusion

-I know the world of sports medicine isn’t something that appeals to everyone.
-But if you love the outdoors and have the drive to help others, this could be the perfect career for you.
+I know the world of sports medicine doesn’t appeal to everyone.
+But if you love the outdoors and are driven to help others, this could be your perfect career.

 Interning is the fastest way to get your foot in the door, and you don’t even have to spend a dime.